RyanKruse/Traveling-Salesman-Final-Project/README.md

 ## Algorithms

 There are many algorithms in this program.
 The algorithms worth examining are the ones that that select the packages and load the truck.
-These algorithms are called Do_Not_Ship, Load_Truck, and Hamiltonian_Cycle.
+These algorithms are called <i>Do_Not_Ship</i>, <i>Load_Truck</i>, and <i>Hamiltonian_Cycle</i>.
 Each algorithm is designed to maximize optimization and serve a functional role in minimizing the accrued number of miles for delivery.
 Below is the pseudocode for each algorithm:

 <b>Do_Not_Ship</b>